In 2007, Google reached 438 billion searches throughout the year. Ten years later, in 2017, Google received 100 billion searches each month.

 Mobile Search Is Still Prevalent

 Have you ever noticed the number of people on their phones while shopping in a store?

 Most likely, they're comparing prices of items online or reading reviews of products.
 This is nothing new and retailers like Target know this.

 People would rather have the convenience and speed of searching on their mobile devices instead of using their computers.

 So, where do consumers start their mobile search?

 - 48 percent start on search engines

 Because mobile search spending is expected to reach nearly $30 billion by 2019, businesses need to optimize their websites for mobile now.

 Because new trends and technologies are constantly emerging, consumer behavior will never stay the same.

 You must stay up-to-date with these trends, or you may miss out on reaching potential customers.
-Since search is just one aspect of consumer behavior that's going to change over this next year, be sure to stay tuned for new trends in consumer behavior throughout 2018.
+Since search is just one aspect of consumer behavior that's going to change over this next year, be sure to stay tuned for new trends in consumer behavior throughout the year.